 Introduction to automation.
 Topics included are assembly techniques, fixed and flexible automation systems, robots, material handling systems, sensors, and controls.
 Lecture, lab.
 Prerequisite: MET 346.

 MET 452 Implementation of Robots in Manufacturing.
 (3) N

 Robotic workcell design, including end effectors, parts presenters, and optimum material flow.
 Prerequisite: MET 451 or instructor approval.

 MET 453 Robotic Applications.
 (3) S

 Lab course utilizing robots and other automated manufacturing equipment to produce a part.
 Students are required to program robots, as well as interface the robots with other equipment.
-Prerequisite: instructor approval.
+Prerequisite: MET 303 or 325 or instructor approval.

 MET 460 Manufacturing Capstone Project I. (3) F